Workers’ comp lawyer provides Michigan constructions accident statistics and information on what to do if injured on a construction site.

 We represent individuals who are hurt in Michigan construction accidents.
 It is common to see them suffering from injuries sustained by falling off a ladder or scaffolding, suffering an electric shock, or getting struck by some item.
 Exposure to traffic risks and heavy machinery also presents extreme danger.
 Here is some information about legal rights after a workplace accident.

-Statistics published by the U.S. Bureau of Labor Statistics show that in 2022 construction accidents in Michigan had the highest number of fatalities with 28 among any other job sector.
-Falls, slips, or trips accounted for 15 of the 18 fatalities.
+Statistics published by the U.S. Bureau of Labor Statistics show that in 2023 construction accidents in Michigan accounted for the highest number of fatalities with 39 among any other job sector.
+Falls, slips, or trips accounted for 13 of the 39 fatalities.

-Statistics published by the Occupational Safety and Health Administration (OSHA) show that nationally 1,056 fatal work injuries in construction during calendar year 2022.
-This was the second most fatalities for any occupation compared to other groups.
-Falls, slips, or trips were the events precipitating 423 of these fatalities.
+Statistics published by the Occupational Safety and Health Administration (OSHA) show that nationally 1,075 fatal work injuries in construction occurred during 2023.
+This was the most fatalities among all industry sectors.
+Falls, slips, or trips were the events precipitating 421 of these fatalities.

 Our experience shows that the common Michigan construction accidents follow OSHA’s “Fatal Four” list which includes falls, being struck by an object, electrocutions and being caught- or between.
 It is noted that many injuries and deaths are preventable through additional safety measures.